Your Arsenal device is a sophisticated, miniature computer. It is capable of:

 To charge Arsenal’s battery, connect the charging cable to the USB port on the right side of your Arsenal.
 Plugging your charging cable into the left side will not harm the device, but it will not charge.

 When Arsenal is charging, the orange charging light will illuminate.
 When the light turns off, charging is complete.

 For a step-by-step tutorial on Arsenal battery charging, see Arsenal Setup and Charging.

 Arsenal’s battery life depends on several factors, including shooting mode, level of usage, ambient temperature, and advanced settings (e.g. photo stacking uses more battery life when enabled).

 In most situations, you can expect a battery life of 4-5 hours.
 For extended shooting or photography in remote locations, we strongly recommend bringing a charging cable and a USB battery pack (not included) to keep Arsenal charged while in use.

 With proper care, Arsenal’s battery will last for many years.
 For most people, Arsenal will also be charged less frequently than a cell phone, reducing wear and tear.

 To maintain Arsenal’s battery and maximize your shooting time, we recommend charging Arsenal before and after each day of shooting.
 Be sure to fully charge Arsenal before storing it for a long period of unuse.

-Temperatures above 120 degrees Fahrenheit can damage Arsenal’s battery.
+Temperatures above 113° F (45° C) can damage Arsenal’s battery.
 Never store Arsenal in a hot car or on a surface that is too hot to touch.
 Avoid charging your Arsenal in direct sunlight.